angelitosystems/filament-tenancy/README.md

 - ✅ **Create default plans automatically** (Basic, Premium, Enterprise)
 - ✅ Register the ServiceProvider automatically
 - ✅ **Register middlewares automatically** in `bootstrap/app.php` (Laravel 11) or via ServiceProvider (Laravel 10)
+- ✅ **Configure custom 404 page** - Ask if you want to publish components and views for tenant not found errors

 ### Manual Installation